Federal Travel and Transportation Policies

 Generally, federal employees are not exempt from state and local laws governing operation of a motor vehicle, including those restricting the use of phones while driving.

 Text Messaging—Under Executive Order 13513 of 2009, federal employees are barred from text messaging when driving government vehicles, or when driving privately owned vehicles while on official government business, and from using electronic equipment supplied by the government while driving.
 Each agency has its own implementing policies, including provisions for disciplinary actions.
-Exceptions are allowed for certain employees, devices, or vehicles in their respective agencies that are engaged in or used for protective, law enforcement, or national security responsibilities or on the basis of other emergency conditions.
+Exceptions are allowed for certain employees, devices, or vehicles for protective, law enforcement, national security or emergency reasons.

 Tobacco Use—Use of tobacco products is barred in GSA fleet vehicles, and individual agencies typically also prohibit the use of tobacco products in vehicles they own or lease.